-The state legalized online gaming at the end of last year.
+The state legalized online gambling at the end of last year.
 It’s taken time, though, for state legislators to finalize rules and regulations and the audit casino apps before they are able to debut in the state.
 After the law passed, the Michigan Gaming Control Board issued a timeline that anticipated the process would take more than a year.
-That meant that legal online casinos wouldn’t launch until early 2021.
+That meant that legal online casino apps wouldn’t launch until November or December 2020.

 Seeing an opportunity to increase state revenue before the close of the year and the make up for lost revenue due to COVID-19 related casino closures, legislators are doing their best to speed up this process.
 Richard Kalm, the director of the MGCB, said the state is making significant process.
 There will be a public hearing on September 23.
 They hope to have an economic impact statement finalized by the end of October.
 The goal?
 To see the first online casinos in Michigan launch in November of 2020.